informalsystems/hermes/docs/spec/relayer/Relayer.md

 ### Data verification

 As connected chains in IBC do not blindly trust each other, data coming from the opposite chain must be verified at the destination before being acted upon.
-If we assume that data d is read from the data store of a chain at height h,

 Data verification in IBC is implemented by relying on the concept of light client.
 Light client is a process that by relying on an initial trusted header (subjective initialisation), verifies and maintains set of trusted headers.
 Note that a light client does not maintain full blockchain and does not execute (verify) application transitions.
 It operates by relying on the Tendermint security model, and by applying header verification logic that operates only on signed headers (header + corresponding commit).

-More details about light client assumptions and protocols can be found here.
+More details about light client assumptions and protocols can be found [here](https://github.com/tendermint/spec/tree/master/rust-spec/lightclient).
 For the purpose of this document, we assume that a relayer has access to the light client node that provides trusted headers.
+Given a data d read at a given path at height h with a proof p, we assume existence of a function `verifyMembership(header.AppHash, h, proof, path, d)` that returns `true` if data was committed by the corresponding chain at height *h*.
+The trusted header is provided by the corresponding light client.